soroel/alx-low_level_programming/0x01-variables_if_else_while/README.md

- prints the alphabet in lowercase, followed by a new line
+writes an alphabet in lowwercase and then in upercase followed by a new line